-Culinary Arts is an excellent field for students seeking a challenging career in a rapidly growing industry.
-The mission of CNM's Culinary Arts Program is to teach innovative trends in the hospitality/food service industry while providing an atmosphere for learning that encourages student growth, teamwork, and diversity that result in lifelong learning and employment in the hospitality/food service industry.
+Culinary Arts is an excellent field if you are seeking a challenging career in a rapidly growing industry.
+The mission of CNM's Culinary Arts Program is to teach innovative trends in the hospitality/food service industry while providing an atmosphere for learning that encourages your growth, teamwork, and diversity that result in lifelong learning and employment in the hospitality/food service industry.

-Students wishing to continue for a bachelor’s degree in Culinary Arts or Hospitality should meet with the program director to plan their course of study.
+To continue your education for a bachelor’s degree in Culinary Arts or Hospitality, you should meet with the program director to plan your course of study.
 Several schools work directly with CNM granting articulated credit or transfer guides.

 For more information contact Theresa Torres (505) 224-4000 (extension 44349).

 The Culinary Fundamentals certificate is a two-term program.
 Cooking is an excellent field if you are seeking a challenging career in a rapidly growing culinary and hospitality industry.
 You will study cooking techniques, safety, sanitation, nutrition, knife skills, teamwork skills, equipment use, culinary math and computer skills.
 Classes include classroom and lab time.